1. Pray for an open mind and heart

 Now it is time to begin to get into the various arguments for representative positions.
 It is best to see a concise overview of the arguments rather than reading full-length books devoted to one position or another.
 This type of study will list the pros and cons for each.
-It is good to keep a set of notes that highlights the main points of the arguments.
+It is good to keep a set of notes that highlights the arguments.
 Here you will begin to strategically articulate your own questions about the issue.
 Take note of the arguments you feel are strong and those that you feel are weak.
-Write them down.

 Across the Spectrum (very concise and a must have.
 BTW: I am writing one of these that will be very comprehensive.
 Hopefully it will be out in the next year or two)

-The Theology Program (Our ministry’s theological development curriculum which argues for each position in just about every area of theology with delicate balance)
+The Theology Program (Our ministrie’s theological development curriculum which argues for each position in just about every area of theology with delicate balance)